VidyaSource/website/src/_content/blog/vidya-thirty-three-third.md

 That includes us.

-Since we are a Brave Verified Creator for this site, [Twitter](https://twitter.com/VidyaSource), and [YouTube](https://www.youtube.com/channel/UC24LVc8Bb65SF6LW-SLog9A), you can reward us with some BAT if you find our content valuable.
+Since we are a Brave Verified Creator for this site, our [Twitter](https://twitter.com/VidyaSource) page, and our [YouTube](https://www.youtube.com/channel/UC24LVc8Bb65SF6LW-SLog9A) page, you can reward us with some BAT if you find our content valuable.
 It's a win-win.

 We are excited to combine powerful emerging technologies like Next.js, Tailwind CSS, and Brave to bring you a better experience